 Stuart Civil War

 Before the Early Modern period, the social drinks of Europe had all been alcoholic.
 Increased contact with Asia and Africa, and the discovery of the Americas, meant that Europeans came into contact with tea, coffee and drinking chocolate.
 Yet it was not until the 17th century that all three products became popular as social beverages.
-The new drinks contained caffeine or theobromine, both mild stimulants that are not intoxicating in the same way as alcohol.
-Of them all, chocolate was the first to gain popularity, and was one of the preferred drinks of the Spanish nobility in the 16th and early 17th century.
-All three remained very expensive, however.
+All three, however, remained very expensive.

 Tastes Of History’s display recreates a simple kitchen to transport visitor back in time to experience the sights and smells of an England ruled by the Stuart kings, and of Civil War.